antoBit/antodev/src/blog/2021-03-22-do-not-use-the-css-background-shorthand-as-a-prop-in-react.md

 />
 ```

-Apparently, using the CSS \`background\` shorthand property with a `backgroundSize` prop causes this last property to be cleared if and when the \`background\` property is updated
+Apparently, using the CSS \`background\` shorthand property with a `backgroundSize` prop causes this last property to be cleared if and when the \`background\` property is updated.

+A quick and easy fix is to explicitly set every property by expanding the shorthand property:

 ```js
 <div